enpage/enpage/docs/guides/templates/builder-settings.md

 import { defineBuilderSettings } from "@enpage/sdk/builder-settings";

 defineBuilderSettings({
-  editorOutlineColor: "#FF9900", // customize the outline color of the editor when an element is selected/hovered });
+  // Customize the outline color of the editor
+  // when an element is selected/hovered
+  editorOutlineColor: "#FF9900",
+});
 ```